lionelchg/PlasmaNet/README.md

 ### Documentation and guides

+The documentation can be found online [here](https://plasmanet.readthedocs.io/en/latest/).

-To generate the html documentation of the package go to `docs/` directory and:
+To generate locally the html documentation of the package go to `docs/` directory and:

 ```bash
 make html
 ```

-The generated html documentation will be located in `docs/build/html` and to access it `docs/build/html/index.html` needs to be opened on a web browser.
+The generated html documentation will be located in `docs/build/html` and to access it open `docs/build/html/index.html` in a web browser.

 ### Contributions